 - keyword density checker extension

-- Use long-tail keywords that tend to have a higher click-through-rate and prove more profitable.
+- Use long-tail keywords with a higher click-through rate and prove more profitable.

-- Use keyword research tools for finding opportunities for trending and high-volume keywords.
+- Use keyword research tools to find opportunities for trending and high-volume keywords.
 It will also give you suggestions for related keywords.

-- You should place the keyword in your title tags as well as body content.
+- You should place the keyword in your title tags and body content.

-- Do keyword repetition a few times on a page (Depend on content length)
+- Do keyword repetition a few times on a page (Depending on content length)

 - Keep the keyword density between 0.5% to 2.5%